SE-DueTo/DueTo-Documentation/UC/UC-AddGroupMember.md

-# Use-Case Specification: Settle Debt
+# Use-Case Specification: Add Group Member

-# 1 Settle debt
+# 1 Add Group Member

 ## 1.1 Brief Description
 Any group member can add a new group member.
 To do this, he only needs the username of the new group member.
 The required steps are described in more detail below.